Tender Offers: Take the Money and Run

 Not to be confused with call options, bond calls are set dates when the company has the right to buy back a bond.
 These dates are always before maturity, at a set price, usually at a premium over par, and greater than $1,000 per bond.

-In our current interest rate environment, lots of bonds are being called.
+In a low interest rate environment, lots of bonds are called.
 It just makes sense to reissue or refinance a bond that was issued at a higher interest rate.
-The owner makes money and the company saves a ton of money on interest when they refinance at the current historic low rates.
+The owner makes money and the company saves a ton of money on interest when they refinance at the low rates.

 Sometimes bond owners don’t see them as such a good deal.
 They may have a high coupon bond called that they might not have wanted to lose.
 But I say, take the money and run, it may not be there tomorrow.*